When should I arrive for Commencement Weekend?

 Where can I purchase invitations and graduation gifts?

 The college bookstore offers a variety of options for your graduate.
 Items can be purchased online, by calling 1-800-582-5436, or by visiting the store during Commencement Weekend.
-You may also preorder flowers online.
-The flowers will be available for pickup at a pop-up tent, in front of Althouse, throughout the Sunday ceremony.
+You may also pre-order flowers online from the Roots Cut Flower Farm.
+See Commencement Home for more information.
+The flowers will be available for pickup at a pop-up tent in front of Althouse throughout the Sunday ceremony.
 As you plan your at-home celebrations, we have pulled together fun and festive party printables from personalized yard signs and banners to candy wrappers and graduate advice cards.

 Are pets allowed on campus?

 Although pets are allowed on the grounds, they are prohibited in the seating area for Commencement, all campus buildings and at all dining events.
 Service animals are welcome.

 Where can I retrieve an item I lost while on campus?